salatfreak/pyromaniac/docs/development.md

 Updates to used *Python* package, *Butane*, or the *CoreOS Installer* should be brought in by bumping up their version number in the *pyproject.toml* or *Containerfile* respectively.
-The unit tests should then be executed, and a new patch release of *pyromaniac* should be published.
+The unit tests should then be executed, and a new minor release of *pyromaniac* should be published.

 If an update to the *CoreOS Installer* modifies the command line flags to the `iso customize` subcommand, *Pyromaniac*'s argument parsing needs to be updated